-Detoxification is also a part of the addiction treatment.
-Some facilities will offer this, depending on the level.
-This is essential when entering treatment for heroin.
+Detoxification is often a part of the addiction treatment process.
+Some facilities will offer in-house detox but it depends on their treatment level provisions.
+However, detox is normally required and essential when entering treatment for heroin addiction.

 Having 24-hour support during the withdrawal process in a safe environment is important to prevent drug use to curb the withdrawal symptoms.

 Some detox programs will offer medically-assisted detox and holistic rehab.
 When a person decides to detox, it can take days to weeks to be fully detoxed from substances.
 It can be described as cleansing the body of all traces of addictive substances or toxins .

 Heroin can cause painful withdrawal symptoms, and a person can have serious withdrawal symptoms such as seizures, hallucinations, and other reactions.

 It is not recommended to try to detox on your own, but to seek detoxification from a treatment facility or hospital where there is support.

 It’s Never Too Late

 Help is available for anyone who seeks it.
 It does not matter a person’s past, struggles, drug use, or what experiences that person has been through.
 An individual can seek treatment alone or with the help of family and friends,

 In the recovery process, therapy is beneficial to uncover underlying issues for heroin use .
 Psychotherapy, talk therapy, group therapy, and if needed, family therapy is all used to help understand the addiction, identify triggers, and promote healthy thinking and behaviors.